 With the correct tools it’s quite straight forward to sharpen your snowboard edges at home.
 If you’re not confident or don’t have the tools, take your board to a store or rental shop.

 Often rental shops use machines to sharpen edges.
-If this is the case they might not be able to sharpen a board with Magne Traction.
+If this is the case they might not be able to sharpen a board with Magne Traction or a similar type of serrated edge.
 Boards with this type of serrated edge need to be sharpened by hand.

 Pro Tip: If you have a serrated edge be sure to use a shorter snowboard tool that will fit in between the bumps.
 Lib Tech have their own specific tool (as pictured below) or Dakine have a mini tool which will also work.

-To sharpen your edges at home you will need:
+To sharpen your edges at home you will need the following tools:

-If you plan on waxing your snowboard too, you might consider buying an all in one wax and sharpen tuning kit.
+If you plan on waxing your snowboard too, you might consider buying an all in one wax and sharpen tuning kit such as this one.

 How to sharpen your snowboard edges at home